 When taking a different path, his advice includes: if retiring from a career, choose to do something different that is challenging and interesting; don’t think you are without options – many choices are available; keep your mind active by reading books, keeping a diary, and doing crossword puzzles to challenge your mind; sometimes you need to say “no” to requests from others to maintain clear thinking; ask for clarification, reminders, and direction when in a confusing situation; pause, relax and breathe calmly when having a temporary lapse in thinking; limit visual distractions and remove clutter from your home; and keep lists of daily responsibilities and activities.

 Please note that all four books mentioned above: Multiple Sclerosis: The Questions You Have – The Answers You Need; Multiple Sclerosis: A Self-Care Guide to Wellness; Multiple Sclerosis: 300 Tips for Making Life Easier; and Facing the Cognitive Challenges of Multiple Sclerosis, are all available through MSAA’s free Lending Library.
-Please see page 64 for ordering information.

 Cognitive Testing and Rehabilitation